aeonSolutions/AeonLabs--Writing-Styles-Classification-Using-Stylometric-Analysis/README.md

 ### Disclaimer

-This is a ported version to a Jupiter notebook by [AeonLabs Solutions](https://github.com/aeonSolutions/AeonLabs--Writing-Styles-Classification-Using-Stylometric-Analysis).
+This is a ported version to a Jupiter notebook by [AeonLabs Solutions](https://github.com/aeonSolutions).

 Jupiter notebook code change log:

-- Running on a X64 Windows Mahine using Anaconda
+- Running on an X64 Windows Machine using Anaconda
-- Notebook loads a MS Word DocX file, converts it to txt, and do Writing style analysis from Hassaan-Elahi.
-Original python code can be found [here](https://github.com/Hassaan-Elahi/Writing-Styles-Classification-Using-Stylometric-Analysis).
+- Notebook loads an MS Word DocX file, converts it to txt, and does Writing style analysis from Hassaan-Elahi.
+Original Python code can be found [here](https://github.com/Hassaan-Elahi/Writing-Styles-Classification-Using-Stylometric-Analysis).

 <br>